-"I learned how to work with young people and how to approach many situations and new methods of practice in music" (Jmh\YWM1ro2).
+"I learned how to work with young people and how to approach many situations and new methods of practice in music" ([mh\YWM1or2].

-Several interviewees report they perceive acquired methods or tools to be relevant for their daily work, but have not had the chance to apply them until now.
+Several interviewees of the second round of interviews report that they perceive the acquired methods or tools to be relevant for their daily work, but have not had the chance to apply them until now.
 The majority of them believes or intends to use new methods or approaches for future activities.
-Some further transnational analysis in this respect is highly appreciated based on the interviews (3) within module (B).
-Thus, a longer time period will become evident between the attended training/activity and coming back to routine (twelve months after the activity), which may deliver more details about realised applications, or identified obstacles regarding the transfer of acquired competences into practice.

-Currently the following plans for applications are raised in the interviews (2) (two months after the activity):
+The following plans for applications are raised in the interviews (2) (two months after the activity):